Jaz2021/CS325_p1/README.md

 ## Installation and Usage
 1. Create a new conda environment, activate it, and import environment.yml
-2. Create a reddit api key:
+2. Create a reddit api key:  (Note, if you are the TA, I should have emailed you the secrets.json file)
     1. Go to the api request link https://support.reddithelp.com/hc/en-us/requests/
     2. Under "What do you need assistance with?" select "API Support and Inquiries"
     3. Under "From what position are you reaching out for support?" select "I am a developer"
     4. Under "What is your inquiry?" select "I want to register to use the free tier of the Reddit API"
     5. Fill in other sections as needed with your own information.
 3. Copy the client id and secret id you received and the redirect uri you used into a file called secrets.json as seen below.
+This file should be located in the cs325_p3 folder.
 ```json
 {
     "client_id":"YOUR CLIENT ID",